wp-plugins/playbuzz/readme.txt

 Yes.
 PlayBuzz's UI is responsive and mobile compatible.

 = Can I create my own content? =
 Absolutely.
 We encourage you to create original playful content using (http://www.playbuzz.com).
-You may then decide to keep this content private (embed on your website only) or public (enable other partners on the PlayBuzz network to embed your content on their sites as well).

 = Does this plugin slow down my website? =
 No. Test and see for yourself.
 PlayBuzz is using a large content delivery network to ensure prompt delivery.

 = I've got more questions! =
-For more information contact us at (http://www.playbuzz.com/contact)
+For more information contact us at (http://www.playbuzz.com/contact).

 == Screenshots ==
 1. Plugin admin screen.